 Website revision.
 The Wilderness Expeditions website is undergoing refurbishment as the system has been upgraded to a new version and a number of links do not work and some information is outdated.

 Kennedy Retrace 2014.
-This trek has 4 participants so far and the rationing plan is being finalised.
-The three week trek departs Mount Garnet, North Queensland on 23 August and will conclude in Chillagoe on 15 September.
-The trek is available as two sections:
+This trek was successfuly completed on schedule.
+The three week trek departed Mount Garnet, North Queensland on 23 August and finished at Furguson's Crossing on 14 September.
+The expedition was completed as two sections:

 Section One: 23-31 August.
-This section finishes at Emu Creek Station near Petford.
-Kennedy's camps K XXIX to K XXXIV.
+This section finished at Emu Creek Station near Petford, included Kennedy's camps K XXIX to K XXXIV.

 Section Two: 31 August-15 September.
-This section follows Edmund Kennedy's route along the Walsh River as it zig-zags through the rugged Featherbed Ranges.
-Kennedy's camps KXXXIV to KXLII.
+This section followed Edmund Kennedy's route along the Walsh River as it zig-zags through the rugged Featherbed Ranges.
+Included Kennedy's camps KXXXIV to KXLII.